kd383/GPML_SLD/README.md

 1. method: 'lancz' (default), 'cheby', 'ski', 'fitc'
 2. ninterp: Number of interpolative grid points.
 Default: 3000.

 Here the accuracy of the prediction is mostly controlled by the number of grid points you use for structured kernel interpolation (SKI).
 A reasonable range will be between 3000 and 5000.
 If you run the full experiment setting stored in the data file, you can produce the figure below.
-As the grid size grows, even the quadratic-scaling cost for scaled eigenvalues method can become prohibitive, yet our linear-scaling method remains efficient.
+As the grid size grows, even the quadratic-scaling cost for scaled eigenvalues method can become prohibitive, but our linear-scaling method remains efficient.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/21109870/32647606-1780de6a-c5c0-11e7-84f2-744e1a660c5a.png" width="200">